 Char siu sauces can be bought off the shelves.
-It is a hoisin sauce based marinade which is mixed with other soy sauce, sesame oil, honey, five spice powder and more.
+It is a hoisin sauce based marinade which is mixed with soy sauce, sesame oil, honey, five spice powder besides others.

 Pork belly on the other hand results in a more fatty char siu.
-If you are looking for leaner char siu, go for pork loin which has less fat.
+However, if you are looking for leaner char siu, go for pork loin which has a lesser amount of fat.

-In this recipe, I used the oven to roast the char siu but it would be best if you barbecued it over a charcoal fire.
+In this recipe, I used the oven to roast the char siu but it would be best if you could barbecue it over a charcoal fire.
 The smoky flavour would further enhanced the taste of the meat.

 For me, the best part of the char siu are the edges that are slightly charred during the roasting process.
 These makes the meat more fragrant.
-As it roasts in the oven, the honey mixture is absorbed creating a layer of sweet and savoury coating on the meat, thus making it lips-smacking good.
+As it roasts in the oven, it absorbs the honey mixture creating a layer of sweet and savoury coating on the meat, thus making it lips-smacking good.

-You can also use a ‘S’ shaped metal hook sold in hardware stores to hang char siu in the oven.
+You may also use a ‘S’ shaped metal hook sold in hardware stores to hang the pieces of char siu in the oven.

 Char Siu is also known as: Char SiewChinese Roasted BBQ Pork叉燒

 Mix honey, soy sauce, hoisin sauce, sesame oil, five spice powder, rose wine and dark soy sauce.
 Then, add the sauce mixture into a pan.
 Cook at low heat until sauce thickens.
-Then, add fermented tofu and crushed garlic to the marinade.
+Add fermented tofu and crushed garlic to the marinade.
 Mix well.

 Preheat oven to 220 degrees Celsius.
 Place marinated pork on a tray and cover with a piece of aluminium foil.
 Remove the aluminium foil after 15 minutes and glaze the pork with the excess marinade.

 Increase heat to 250 degrees Celsius and let the pork cook for 15 minutes.
-Glazing the pork again and let it cook for another 5 to 10 minutes.
-Cut char siu into slices before serving.
+Glaze the pork again and let it cook for a further 5 to 10 minutes.
+When cooked, cut char siu into slices before serving.